RNA-FRETools/MASH-FRET/docs/video-processing/workflow.md

    [Exposure time](panels/panel-experiment-settings.html#exposure-time) (optional); see [Remarks](#remarks) for more details.

-1. Modify experiment settings whenever the laser or channel order change, or when experimental conditions varies.
+1. Modify experiment settings whenever the laser or channel order changes, or when experimental conditions vary.

 ## Localize bright spots